mukel/llama2.java/README.md

 Currently, there isn't anything original here.
 I'll continue improving it (e.g. use the Java Vector API) while keeping it in sync with the original.
 This is a baseline implementation to gather preliminary performance data on the JVM.
+This port is used [llama2.scala](https://github.com/jrudolph/llama2.scala) as a reference.

 ## Performance